Nahj AI Assistant

 Environment Files

-• Use platform secrets for production (Railway, Vercel, etc.)
+• Use platform secrets for production (Railway, Render, etc.)

 Keep Keys Out of Git